 In January 1990, a Child Sexual Abuse Task Force was established in Oneida County.
 In 1998, the Task Force was renamed the Child Advocacy Center (CAC).
-The CAC handles investigations of child sexual abuse in which the victim is under 17 years of age.
+The CAC handles investigations of child sexual abuse when the victim is under 17 years of age.

 The CAC Goals are: